Skip to content

 2. Research your prospects before you call

-But, as helpful as they are, they can only take you so far.
-You must dig deeper into your prospects and find out as much as possible about them.
+But as helpful as they are, they can only take you so far.
+You must dig deeper into your prospects and learn as much as possible about them.

 Here are some of the best pre-call cold calling tips: